cudoventures/cudos-network-docs/src/learn/README.md

 Once a node has heard an event and has decided that it should run the work, that triggers its WebAssembly executor part.
 Note that listening to the blockchain is already an off-chain process, so this process is not constrained by the blockchain’s limitations anymore.
 Once execution starts, the node will fetch the passed inputs, and will send the relevant API requests to the marketplace and the app in order to run the compute workload.

 After the result is obtained in each CUDOS validator node, a consensus check might be needed in order to return a unique result to the original requesting smart contract on the layer 1 blockchain.
 Once that unique result (or address storing the result) has been decided and sent to the CUDOS smart contract, the original smart contract can fetch it.

+Validators, meaning individuals who have financially committed funds through a process known as staking, notarize, and in fact validate, every transaction proposed onto the network with high availability and trust levels that are assessed in a real-time and predictive manner.
+The Cudos Network rewards the most well-performing Validators with a predictable income stream.
+It also rapidly removes misbehaving actors from its Proof of Stake network to assure a greater level of security for all participants.
+The combination of these factors incentivise any individual today, from investors to data-centre or compute infrastructure providers, to interact reliably on the Cudos Network to buy or sell compute capacity at scale.

 <!-- TODO